 Tanja Louise Jakobsen

-Tanja is currently doing her MA in South Asian Studies at Aarhus University, Denmark, and is an affiliated student at the Oxford Centre for Hindu Studies (OCHS) throughout her MA.
-She is creative manager at the Śākta Traditions project and the Haṭhapradīpikā translation project.
-She has a Bachelor in the Study of Religion with Sanskrit and English Literature from Aarhus University.
+Tanja is currently studying for an MA degree in South Asian Studies at Aarhus University, Denmark, and is an affiliated student at the Oxford Centre for Hindu Studies (OCHS) throughout her MA.
+She is creative manager at the Śākta Traditions research programme and the Haṭhapradīpikā translation project.
+She has a BA in the Study of Religion with Sanskrit and English Literature from Aarhus University.
 Tanja has been a visiting student and intern at the OCHS during her BA.
-She is the webmaster for the Śākta Traditions webpage together with Iana Lukina.
+She is the webmaster for the Śākta Traditions webpage.

 Tanja is interested in Śākta women, haṭhayoga, cross-cultural communication and international relations and has done fieldwork in both India and Nepal.